NixOS/nix.dev/source/tutorials/module-system/module-system.md

 ## Defining a Default Label

-In case you don't want to manually define a label for every marker, you can set a default value.
+In case you don't want to manually define a label for each marker, you can set a default value.

-The easiest value for a default label is the username, which will always also be set.
+The easiest value for a default label is the username, which will always be set.

 This `firstUpperAlnum` function allows you to retrieve the first character of the username, with the correct type for passing to `departure.style.label`: